top of page

 MANAGERIAL AND DIGITAL CHANGE AMONG NONPROFITS

 // Performance-oriented management practices and professionalism have spread from businesses to nonprofit organizations.
 I am interested in contradictions resulting from what Max Weber described as the "disenchantment of the world," and how rational practices are actually implemented in value-oriented organizations and communities.
 I have examined these questions as part of the Civic Life of Cities Lab.
-Related work is published in NVSQ, Voluntas, and a Special Collection of papers published in Global Perspectives.
+Related work is published in Organization StudiesNVSQ, Voluntas, and a Special Collection of papers published in Global Perspectives.

 CITIES AND THEIR ORGANIZATION(S)

 // In the 21st century, cities bear unprecedented responsibility for fixing socio-economic inequality, building resilience to crises, and mitigating climate change.
 My dissertation, Cities in Action, explored how organizational infrastructures (e.g., nonprofits, businesses, and movements) and macro-institutional influences (e.g., inter-city associations and networks) shape the local capacity to act strategically and innovatively in the context of cities' climate change strategies.
 Cities in Action is under advance contract at Columbia University Press.
-Related work is published or forthcoming in the American Journal of Sociology, Urban StudiesOrganization Studies, and ARPA.
+Related work is published in the American Journal of Sociology, Urban StudiesOrganization Studies, RSO, and ARPA.

 ACCOUNTABILITY AND ORGANIZATIONAL EVALUATION